Home Instead Senior Care is celebrating royal praise today on the very special occasion of Her Majesty's 90th birthday.

 Today, almost 8,000 people are employed across the national operation giving care and companionship to 8,000 elderly clients.

-Trevor Brocklebank, Chief Executive, said: "We are very proud of the difference the ‘Home Instead Way' has made to older people's lives and their families in turn over the last decade.
+Trevor Brocklebank, Chief Executive, said: "We are very proud of the difference the ‘Home Instead Way' has made to older people's lives and their families in turn over the last decade, a standard of care we believe truly honours the memory of my late grandfather.